vimeo/psalm/docs/running_psalm/issues/UndefinedMagicMethod.md

 # UndefinedMagicMethod

-Emitted when calling a magic method that doesn’t exist
+Emitted when calling a magic method that does not exist

 ```php
 <?php